 Likewise, if we say “I enjoy in-person interviews”, “in-person” would be the adjective as it’s being used to describe the interview.

-Despite being two words, The reason for the dash is that “in-person”,, is being treated as one single word, the preposition and noun are combining to create an adjective.
+Despite being two words, The reason for the hyphen is that “in-person”,, is being treated as one single word, the preposition and noun are combining to create an adjective.

-However, when you wish to use it as an adverb, you need to ditch the dash and say “in person”.
+However, when you wish to use it as an adverb, you need to ditch the hyphen and say “in person”.

 An adverb is a word that adds to a verb.